transentis/bptk_py/README.md

 ## Changelog

+### 1.3.6
+* Add new method session_results to bptk and corresponding endpoint session-results to Bptk server that allows the session results so far to be retrieved.

 ### 1.3.5
 * Fixed an issue that caused bptk-server to crash if start-instance was called after a previous instance had timed out